THEmmanuel/pulsar-contracts/README.md

 - Contract for transferring tokens with a 5% charge sent to a reserve wallet and the recipient wallet with one txn.

 ### SimplePaymaster
-- A paymaster contract leveraging on erc-4337 for gas sponsorship for users. (compiles and deploys but need optimization etc)
+- A paymaster contract leveraging on erc-4337 for gas sponsorship for users. (compiles and deploys but needs optimization etc)

 # Sample Hardhat Project